 Yet experts agree that most switch failures are the result of human error, primarily incorrect changes in configuration.
 The only corrective for that is to maintain dual redundant switches.

-McData's Jeff Nelson, engineering fellow, says that "Redundant fabrics eliminate some of the problem, but you're going to force some external
+McData's Jeff Nelson, engineering fellow, says that "Redundant fabrics eliminate some of the problem, but you're going to force